johnnyflame/discrete-optimization/notes/local_search.md

 * Then we count the number of violations using a sliding window
 * Then we swap configurations causing violations with each other, until eventually all violations have been resolved.

-It's natural to ask why do we want to do this instead of assigning ?
-Because by doing so we can allow hard constraints to be satisfied,
+It's natural to ask why do we want to swap configurations with each other instead of assignment.
+The key reason is that in the context of this car sequencing problem, there is actually a hard constraint, which is the number of cars that must be produced.
+This constraint should be satisfied at all times, which is what swapping allows us to do.

+Key takeaway: swapping is used where there are constraints that are "hard" and cannot change.
+We keep them fixed by creating an initial state that satisfies these, then using swap to satisfy other constraints while keeping the hard constraint satisfied at all times.